Basma23/learning-journal/Programming with JavaScript.md

 **There are two ways to declaring function and they are:**

-- To write a function we need to give it name related to our purpos to make others understand what we are doing, then we write our statement inside the curly braces, after our function we need to calling it to execute our statement.
+- To write a function we need to give it name related to our purpose to make others understand what we are doing, then we write our statement inside the curly braces, after our function we need to calling it to execute our statement.

 - Some times we need to specify information for our function to execute its task, and to write this type it will be like this function, then its name, then between parenthesis our parameters, then curly braces, between them the parameters will act as variables.
-To calling this type of function we need to specify the aeguments which they can provided as values or variables.
+To calling this type of function we need to specify the arguments which they can provided as values or variables.

 ##### Resources #####